 Microbial mats seem to have a high influence on sulfur content in the water.
 Certain species of bacteria turn H2S into H2SO4 – sulphuric acid.
 Thus there is no wonder that the cliff under these mats is turned into a kind of carbonate "soup".
-In this process, there is consumed oxygen in the water and created sulphuric acid.
+In this process, there is consumed the oxygen in the water and created sulphuric acid.

 Shortly after the discovery of the unique qualities of Sistema Zacaton it is endangered by hordes of tourists.
 Many tourists do not respect the natural beauty, fragile environment of thorn forest, and cenotes themselves, they don’t respect private property too.
-This top priority site has nearly no protection regime and no tourism policy elaborated and implemented.
+This top-priority site has nearly no protection regime and no tourism policy elaborated and implemented.

 Before such policy and protection is in place, please – better refrain from visits to Sistema Zacaton.